-You’re going to love my buttery ginger garlic swordfish recipe!
+You’re going to love my buttery ginger garlic pan-seared swordfish recipe!
 It’s amazingly delicious and so very easy to make.
-My restaurant-quality recipe produces a tender, moist flavor-packed swordfish that tastes better than your favorite seafood restaurant.
+My restaurant-quality recipe produces a tender, moist, flavor-packed swordfish that tastes better than your favorite seafood restaurant.

-Cooking swordfish can turn into a disaster when it’s overcooked.
-The mild flavors of the swordfish is a blank canvas for flavor.
-Have fun adding your’e favorite seasonings and fresh herbs to make my easy swordfish recipe to your taste preference.
+Cooking swordfish can be a disaster when it’s overcooked.
+The mild flavors of the swordfish make it a blank canvas for flavor.
+Have fun adding your favorite seasonings and fresh herbs to customize my easy swordfish recipe to your taste preference.

 Making a simple marinade is a great option, but my compound butter is easier and turns fresh swordfish into a culinary masterpiece.

-Let’s start by gathering the ingredients we need to make Ginger Garlic Swordfish Steaks.
+Let’s start by gathering the ingredients needed for our Ginger Garlic Swordfish Recipe.
 In Chef Speak, this is called the “Mise en Place,” which translates to “Everything in its Place.”

 Not only does setting up your ingredients ahead of time speed up the cooking process, it also helps ensure you have everything you need to make the dish.